A comprehensive, searchable PA School Database

 Most PA programs use The Centralized Application Service for Physician Assistants (CASPA) as their primary application.

 In addition to submitting a primary application, most PA schools require a supplemental (“secondary”) application.
 The final step in the application process is an interview.

 Here is a timeline for applicants who plan to enter PA school in fall 2024 to help you with your planning:

 - Become familiar with the application process and PA schools.
 Good sources of information are the CASPA site, PA school websites, and your pre-health advisor.

 - Confirm that you are on track to complete the pre-requisite courses for PA school.

 - Continue to gain patient care and community service experience throughout the next year.

-- Request letters of recommendation from faculty and PAs individually or obtain a committee letter per your undergraduate institution’s protocol.
+- Request letters of recommendation from faculty and PAs or other healthcare providers individually, or obtain a committee letter per your undergraduate institution’s protocol.
 Note that the letters cannot be uploaded to CASPA until April when the cycle opens.
 However, it is still important to ask early as some letter writers only write letters for a particular number of applicants and may fill up.
 This is especially true of academic letter writers (professors).

 - Consider taking the GRE in winter or early spring.
 Register for the GRE on the ETS site at: https://www.ets.org/gre/test-takers/general-test/register.html